Emurasoft/excel-csv-import-help/en.md

 1. Export type dropdown

-    Choose between downloading the exported CSV file or copying the CSV from a text box.
-The File option is disabled on Excel for Mac and Excel for iPad because the save as dialog box does not open on those platforms.
-Though I have reported this issue to Office, they have not responded.
+    Choose between downloading the exported CSV file or copying the result from a text box.
+The File option is disabled on Excel for Mac and Excel for iPad because the save as dialog box does not appear on those platforms.

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/export/encoding.png?raw=true" width="200px" />

 2. Encoding dropdown

-    This is the encoding of the exported file.
+    This is the encoding of the output file.

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/export/delimiter.png?raw=true" width="200px" />